hwood19/Brewery-DB/projectroadmap.md

 3. Create a CSV file through Excel to access through Python. - DONE
 4. Change aspects of the code files to better fit this project. (example - delete unnecesary pages of web API). - DONE
 6. Change background color by changing html RGB. - DONE
-7. Remove 'about' page on each file. - IP
+7. Remove 'about' page on each file. - DONE
 8. Change CD in command prompt to proper location - DONE
-9. Every response currently returns "Specified brewery not present" - IP
+9. Every response currently returns "Specified brewery not present" - FIXED
 10. Create powerpoint for project. - DONE
+11. render template change to match home page on greet page - IP